 As part of CDCR’s COVID-19 prevention efforts, normal visiting at adult and juvenile facilities is canceled statewide until further notice based on California Department of Public Health guidance for mass gatherings.
 This includes overnight family visits and Division of Juvenile Justice visiting.

 Visiting is temporarily suspended at the Community Prisoner Mother Program (CPMP) in line with recommendations from public health officials and the cessation of visiting at CDCR locations statewide.
 This includes scheduled off-site visits for children residing at CPMP with their mothers.
 Family members may continue to drop approved items such as diapers, wipes, baby food and baby snacks (for children under one), during normal visiting hours even during closure.
 CPMP staff are diligently working to ensure the participants’ needs are met and supplies are readily available with a surplus where needed.
 They are working closely with community healthcare providers and medical staff at nearby California Institution for Women to keep all required appointments for mothers and children.

 In recognition of the need for incarcerated people to have contact with their loved ones, the Division of Adult Institutions has expanded phone access for certain privilege groups.
 Access will be via current inmate phone equipment, with extra precautions taken to clean phones and allow physical distancing to limit possible exposure and transmittal of illness.
-Inmates on C Status (lost privileges due to disciplinary reasons) will remain on phone restrictions until C Status until that status has been completed or removed.

 The following populations are allowed to make calls above their privilege group until further notice: